 5.2 Design Review Workflow

-Design review is the process of checking the correctness and consistency of an engineering project while making the necessary corrections to it.
-The Design Review workflow is a simplified version of the riser analysis workflow, where the workflow engine invokes the server to create a collaborative visualization session with the support of videoconference.
+Design review is the process of checking the correctness and consistency of an engineering project while making the necessary adjustments.
+The design review workflow is a simplified version of the riser analysis workflow, where the workflow engine invokes the server to create a collaborative visualization session with the support of videoconference.
 In the session, users manipulate engineering objects, create annotations and do measurements.